-After his family lost their house, Seahawks’ Chris Carson vows to fight homelessness in Seattle
+After his family lost its house, Seahawks’ Chris Carson vows to fight homelessness in Seattle

 Carson is trying to make a better world for Seattle’s homeless, too.

-So, too, is ROOTS — the largest youth shelter in the state — a 19-year-old nonprofit housed out of the University Temple United Methodist Church on northeast 43rd Street near the University of Washington in north Seattle.
+So, too, is ROOTS — the largest youth shelter in the state — a 19-year-old nonprofit housed out of the University Temple United Methodist Church on Northeast 43rd Street near the University of Washington in North Seattle.
 Every night from 9 p.m. to 8 a.m., it offers 45 beds, hot meals and a brief respite from the ruthless cold and rain.

 Less than 48 hours before the Seahawks hosted the Los Angeles Chargers at CenturyLink Field last Sunday, Carson circulated from one table to the next, shaking hands and taking photos at ROOTS’ sixth-annual supporters dinner.